 Abolitionist; American Equal Rights Association; Antislavery; Declaration of Sentiments; Feminist; First Anti-Slavery Convention of American Women; Free Religious Association; Hicksites; National Woman Suffrage Association; Nine Partners; Pennsylvania Peace Society; Philadelphia Female Anti-Slavery Society; Quakers; Seneca Falls Convention; Women's Rights; Society of Friends; Swarthmore College; World's Anti-Slavery Convention; Universal Peace Union

-Lucretia Mott was born on January 3, 1733, in Nantucket, Massachusetts, but she resided in Philadelphia, Pennsylvania, for the majority of her life.
-An abolitionist of slavery, organizer of the women's rights movement, and a liberal minister of the Quaker religion, Mott became a prominent social activist.
-Mott was a founder of the Philadelphia Female Anti-Slavery Society, and in 1837, she helped organize the First Anti-Slavery Convention of American Women in New York, New York.
-Mott established the first annual women's rights convention in Seneca Falls, New York, and she served as president of the American Equal Rights Association.
+Lucretia Mott was born on January 3, 1733, in Nantucket, Massachusetts, and she resided in Philadelphia, Pennsylvania, for the majority of her life.
+An abolitionist, women’s rights activist, and Quaker minister, Mott was a prominent social activist.
+She co-founded the Philadelphia Female Anti-Slavery Society and in 1837, she helped organize the First Anti-Slavery Convention of American Women in New York City.
+Mott established the first annual women's rights convention in Seneca Falls, New York, and served as president of the American Equal Rights Association.
 Lucretia Mott died in Chelton Hills, Pennsylvania, in 1890.
+Read more here.

 Born in Nantucket, Massachusetts, on January 3, 1793, Lucretia Coffin Mott became a leading figure in the abolition of slavery and the women's rights movement during the 1800s.
 Her position was attributed primarily to her passionate speeches and sermons.
 The daughter of Thomas Coffin Jr. and Ann Folger, Mott became strongly influenced by her family's dedication to the Society of Friends (Quakers), which emphasized the value of equality among all people.
 Mott's Quaker beliefs and observance of her mother and father sharing equal roles throughout her childhood in a time when women were granted minimal freedom and rights, helped develop her visions of equality.
 In 1804, Mott's family moved to Boston, Massachusetts, a city in which she learned to interact with all people, regardless of social or physical differences.